-Sydney Australia tourist attractions draw in people from across cultures and countries, leaving one breathless and amazed at the natural and man-made wonders to explore.
-The famed Sydney Opera House, Harbour Bridge, North Head, Oxford Street, Watson Bay, Bondi Beach, the Royal Botanical Garden are some of Sydney city tourist attractions.
+Sydney’s Australian tourist attractions draw in people from across cultures and countries, leaving one breathless and amazed at the natural and man-made wonders to explore.
+The famed Sydney Opera House, Harbour Bridge, North Head, Oxford Street, Watson Bay, Bondi Beach, and the Royal Botanical Garden are some of Sydney city’s tourist attractions.
 Combine these with cafes, shopping, and the Australian culture.
-And you have much to explore in Sydney whether visiting as a tourist, student, backpacker, seasoned traveler or simply exploring your hometown at leisure.
+And you have much to explore in Sydney whether visiting as a tourist, student, backpacker, seasoned traveller or simply exploring your hometown at leisure.

 What must-see Sydney Australia tourist attractions?

 Sydney is a coastal city, your experience is incomplete without a visit to North Head.
-This Sydney city tourist attraction is only about 1.9 miles from the suburb of Manly and best explored on foot or by bike.
-Renowned for its natural cliffs, lookouts, sheltered beaches and pathways through native scrub, North Head has fabulous views of the ocean, the harbor, and the Sydney city.
+This Sydney city tourist attraction is only about 1.9 miles from the suburb of Manly and is best explored on foot or by bike.
+Renowned for its natural cliffs, lookouts, sheltered beaches, and pathways through native scrub, North Head has fabulous views of the ocean, the harbour, and Sydney City.
 In addition, enjoy the WWII gun emplacements, a quarantine cemetery, former military barracks, the defensive tunnels, and a military memorial while on your walk-about tour.
 Today, North Head is protected and under the purview of the Sydney Harbour National Park.

 Sydney Harbour Bridge